 Seek a Medical Assessment

-Some states may require victims of medical malpractice to get “certificates of merit” that help prove that medical malpractice took place.
+Illinois requires victims of medical malpractice to get a “certificate of merit” that help prove that medical malpractice took place.
 To obtain this certificate, you must contact a relevant medical professional or another expert in the field to perform a complete evaluation of your medical records.
 This professional can help determine if your doctor engaged in malpractice in the form of a delayed diagnosis or misdiagnosis.
 He or she may then issue a certificate of merit that allows you to proceed with your delay in treatment lawsuit.

 Though this is not required in Illinois, seeking the testimony of another medical professional can strengthen your case.